dhmi19/reading-list/README.md

-# reading-list
+# Dhruv's Technical Reading List
-Summaries and resources for the books I'm reading
+Summaries and resources for the technical books I'm reading